AdobeDocs/workfront.en/help/product-announcements/betas/android-beta-for-submitting-requests.md

 >
 >This beta program is currently closed.&nbsp;

-You will soon be able to submit requests from the `Workfront` mobile app!
-With this new feature, you’ll be able to use your `Workfront` app on your smartphone to submit a request to a request queue in `Workfront`.
+You will soon be able to submit requests from the Workfront mobile app!
+With this new feature, you’ll be able to use your Workfront app on your smartphone to submit a request to a request queue in Workfront.
 You will be able to immediately access the same information that you have access to see in the web application.

 This new functionality has not been generally&nbsp;released yet, but you can participate in our limited beta program to test this functionality.
 We have opened a beta testing window for gathering feedback from you about&nbsp;submitting requests using&nbsp; the mobile app.